 But I’m damned if I see how the helican!

 pelicans do not use their beaks for storing food.
-American White Pelicans feed by floating along, sticking their heads under water to find their prey, and then scooping the fish up in their bills.
-In contrast, Brown Pelicans will dive into the water to grab their target fish.
-Herding was not necessary for these three birds as they fed in a pond that was well stocked with fish.
-Nearly every attempt resulted in success.
+American White Pelicans feed by floating along, their heads under water to find their prey, scooping the fish up in their bills.
+In contrast, Brown Pelicans dive into the water to grab their target fish.
+These three birds fed in a well-stocked pond, so herding was not necessary.
+They caught a fish on nearly every attempt.